fdb/sintlucasmasters/2023/students/shirley-cnop.md

 For the installation of the work, an atmosphere of cosiness and safety will be essential, to reach a state of openness to express and reflect freely.
 Often it is a challenge to allow yourself to be sensitive, curious, and interested in the unknown stories of people.

-Through the paradox and the invisibility, in Shirley’s photographic work, she addresses sensorial stimuli and executive functions as powerfulness at all levels:
+Through the paradox and the invisibility, in my photographic work, I address sensorial stimuli and executive functions as powerfulness at all levels:

 > “That is the importance of my work because people do not see that, and they feel free to make prejudices and stigmas about that.
 With my work, I want to tell people to look further than what their eyes can see.“

 **N﻿L:**